The American Automobile Industry in World War Two

 1918-Current

-This page added 11-18-2023.
+This page updated 11-21-2024.

-The LCVP, Landing Craft, Vehicle, Personnel was noted by General Eisenhower as the boat that won World War Two for the United States.
+The Landing Craft, Vehicle, Personnel (LCVP) was noted by General Eisenhower as the boat that won World War Two for the United States.
 While that statement can be debated as to how true it actually is, what is true is that the LCVP was a very important landing boat for the United States in the war and was the first of several types of landing craft to land during a seaborne invasion.
 The LCVP is also known as the Higgins Boat, named after Andrew Jackson Higgins, who is considered the inventor of this type of landing craft with a droppable ramp on the bow.
 The LCVP was built by Higgins Industries, Chris-Craft, Dodge Boat and Plane, Matthews Company, Owens Yacht Company, and Richardson Boat.
 The six companies built a total of 23,358 LCVPs during World War Two.
 Author's photo.

 The Gray Marine Motor Company Model 64HN9 diesel engine as shown here, on this Higgins Industries engineering drawing, was one of several engines that powered the LCVP.
 The LCVP and the Gray Model 64HN9 are widely recognized among World War Two historians and enthusiasts.
 However, for the Gray 64HN9 engine to propel the LCVP through the water, it needed a transmission with a clutch and a forward and reverse gear.
 World War Two historians have overlooked this very important component of the drive train that was manufactured by the Twin Disc Company of Racine, WI.